mojaloop/documentation/deployment-guide/local-setup-linux.md

    ```bash
    snap install helm --channel=2.16/stable
    ```
-   Helm version >2.16 does not support `helm init` used in the deployment guide.
+   Helm version >2.16 does not support `helm init` and Tiller used in the deployment guide.

 ### 2.3.
 Docker